 Official Tokyo emphasizes that this strategy is not directed against any particular country.
 However, there is no doubt that it is designed to counterbalance the activities of China throughout the Indo-Pacific region.
 With all the current alarmist rhetoric in Tokyo about the nuclear missile potential of North Korea, it is to this day that China has officially been designated in Japan as the "main threat" to Japan's security.
 During the Cold War, this "honorable" role was assigned to the same Soviet Union by Japanese politicians.
 The anti-Chinese background of the strategy of the "Free and Open Indo-Pacific Region" is not hidden by the Japanese media.

-Specifying the nature of Abe's Indo-Pacific strategy, Japanese political scientists point to the fact that it is a geopolitical and economic counterweight to the growing Chinese influence and presence in Eurasia and Africa as part of President Xi Jinping's "One Belt, One Way" initiative.
-This megaproject, according to the plans of its Chinese architects, should connect Asia with Europe and Africa through sea and land transport corridors and, thereby, revive the ancient Silk Road on a modern basis.
-From the attached scheme, it can be seen that the Indo-Pacific region, constructed by Japan and the USA, actually overlaps the areas of passage of the routes of the future "One Belt and One Way" of China.
+Specifying the nature of Abe's Indo-Pacific strategy, Japanese political scientists point out that it is a geopolitical and economic counterbalance to the growing Chinese influence and presence in Eurasia and Africa within the framework of the initiative of Chinese President Xi Jinping "One Belt, One Road".
+This mega-project, according to the plans of its Chinese architects, should connect Asia with Europe and Africa through sea and land transport corridors and, thus, revive the ancient Silk Road on a modern basis.
+It can be seen from the attached diagram that the Indo-Pacific region, being constructed by Japan and the United States, is actually superimposed on the areas of the routes of the future "One Belt and One Road" of China.

 According to Japanese analysts, the Quartet of the countries comprising Japan, India, Australia and the United States, which form the so-called "Democratic diamond of Asian security", should become the "supporting structure" of Abe's strategy.
 Indeed, if you look at the map, then with some imagination you can imagine a diamond, the tops of which are the listed states.

-According to Japanese newspapers, Abe feared that inclined to isolationism Trump would revise the policy of "Turn to Asia" of his predecessor as US President Barack Obama.
-Therefore, through diplomatic channels, the Japanese prime minister brought to the attention of the current American leader this strategy.
-To the great pleasure of the Japanese, Trump took it into service, and, as already noted, used during his last year's Asian tour.
+According to Japanese newspapers, Abe feared that the isolationist Trump would reconsider the "Turn to Asia" policy of his predecessor as President Barack Obama.
+Therefore, through diplomatic channels, the Japanese prime minister brought this strategy to the attention of the current American leader.
+Much to the delight of the Japanese, Trump adopted it, and, as noted, used it during his Asia tour last year.

-One of the priority directions for the Japanese leadership of the Indo-Pacific strategy should be a comprehensive rapprochement between Japan and India, taking place at such a pace that it is time to talk about the piling of two oceans - the new Tokyo-New Delhi axis.
-This rapprochement, not least, is due to the "Chinese factor".
+One of the priority directions for the implementation of the Indo-Pacific strategy by the Japanese leadership should be a comprehensive rapprochement between Japan and India, which is happening at such a pace that it is time to talk about the folding of two oceans in the basin - the new Tokyo-New Delhi axis.
+This rapprochement, not least of all, is due to the "Chinese factor".

-Given Beijing's growing influence in the international arena, on the one hand, and on the decline, especially after Trump's rise to power, the USA, on the other hand, Japan, along with India, places an increasing place in Australia in its Indo-Pacific strategy.
-Australia is an ally of the United States and has a coast, both in the Pacific and in the Indian Oceans.
-Strengthening the relationship between Tokyo and Canberra contributes to the fact that the current Australian Prime Minister Malcolm Turnbull, in contrast to his predecessor, Tony Abbott, took a course toward some distance from China.
+Given the growing influence of Beijing in the international arena, on the one hand, and relatively declining, especially after Trump came to power, the presence of the United States on it, on the other hand, in its Indo-Pacific strategy, Japan, along with India, assigns an increasing place to Australia.
+Australia is an ally of the United States and has coastlines in both the Pacific and Indian Oceans.
+The strengthening of Tokyo's relations with Canberra is facilitated by the fact that the current Australian Prime Minister Malcolm Turnbull, unlike his predecessor in this post, Tony Abbott, has taken a course of some distance from China.
 True, this course has certain limits, since China is Australia's largest trading partner.
-Japan and Australia are united by the desire to preserve the projected powerful trade association in the region - the Trans-Pacific Partnership, after Trump began withdrawing the US from the beginning of last year.
+Japan and Australia are also united by the desire to preserve the projected powerful trade union in the region - the Trans-Pacific Partnership, after Trump pulled the United States out of it early last year.

-As the visit of Japanese Foreign Minister Taro Kono in February of 2018 showed in Brunei and Singapore, Tokyo places an important place in its Indo-Pacific strategy for Southeast Asia and the ASEAN countries.
-It is in this region that in the near future Japan will try out various aspects of this strategy, in particular, such as building infrastructure and ensuring the so-called "freedom of navigation" in the South China Sea.
-During Kono's visit, in addition to bilateral problems, the initiative of the Japanese side also actively discussed the theme of the "Free and Open Indo-Pacific Region".
+As the visit of Japanese Foreign Minister Taro Kono in February 2018 to Brunei and Singapore showed, Tokyo assigns an important place in its Indo-Pacific strategy to Southeast Asia and the ASEAN countries.
+It is in this region in the near future that Japan will test various aspects of this strategy in practice, first of all, such as building infrastructure and ensuring the so-called "freedom of navigation" in the South China Sea.
+During Kono's visit, in addition to bilateral problems, on the initiative of the Japanese side, the topic of "Free and open Indo-Pacific region" was also actively discussed.

-However, it should be emphasized that Japan's attempts to involve the ASEAN countries in its containment strategy China find contradictory responses from these countries.
-If states that have territorial disputes with China in the South China Sea, such as Vietnam, Indonesia and some others, support this strategy, then Thailand, Cambodia and a number of others treat it with great caution.
-Such a disruptive reaction of the ASEAN member countries is due to their different degree of involvement in territorial conflicts with China and its heavy dependence on the economy.
-This does not yet allow Japan to form in the bosom of ASEAN a single "anti-Chinese front."
-In general, at present, a fierce competition for economic and political heights in this leading integration structure in Asia is unfolding between Japan and China.
+However, it should be emphasized that Japan's attempts to involve the ASEAN countries in its strategy of containing China meet with conflicting responses from these countries.
+While states that have territorial disputes with China in the South China Sea, such as Vietnam, Indonesia and some others, support this strategy, Thailand, Cambodia and a number of others are very wary of it.
+Such a mixed reaction of the ASEAN member states is due to the varying degrees of their involvement in territorial conflicts with China and their great dependence on it in the economic sphere.
+This does not yet allow Japan to form a united "anti-Chinese front" in the bosom of ASEAN.
+On the whole, a fierce competition for economic and political heights in this leading integration structure in Asia is currently unfolding between Japan and China.

-One of the new manifestations of Japan's foreign policy are attempts to shift its anti-China focus to the Indian Ocean.
-In particular, in promoting its Indo-Pacific strategy, Tokyo attaches great importance to the Maldives, located on a chain of islets near important sea lanes in this ocean.
-At the present time, in the conditions of the internal political crisis in this country, a struggle for economic and political domination has begun between India and China.
+One of the new manifestations of Japan's foreign policy is the attempt to shift its anti-Chinese focus to the Indian Ocean.
+In particular, in advancing its Indo-Pacific strategy, Tokyo attaches great importance to the Republic of Maldives, located on a chain of islets close to important sea routes in this ocean.
+At present, amid an internal political crisis in this country, a struggle has unfolded between India and China for economic and political dominance in it.
 Japan also intends to gain a foothold in this small state located in a strategically important place in the Indian Ocean.
-This is evidenced by the March visit to this country by the Foreign Minister of Japan, Taro Kono.
+This is evidenced by the visit of the Minister of Foreign Affairs of Japan Taro Kono to this country in March.

-It should be noted, unlike a number of other Asian countries, the administration of South Korean President Moon Zhe Ina cautiously accepted the term "Free and Open Indo-Pacific Region", promoted by Japan, due to the fact that it has openly anti-Chinese content.
-In particular, Seoul officially disavowed this term, which entered into a joint US-South Korean statement following the visit of US President Donald Trump to Seoul last November.
-This position reflects the current rapprochement between Seoul and Beijing and its desire, at least symbolically, to distance itself from China's containment strategy pursued by the United States and Japan.
+It should be noted that, unlike a number of other Asian countries, the administration of South Korean President Moon Jae-in was wary of the term “Free and Open Indo-Pacific” promoted by Japan due to the fact that it has openly anti-Chinese content.
+In particular, Seoul officially disavowed this term, which was included in the joint US-South Korean statement following the visit of US President Donald Trump to Seoul in November last year.
+This position reflects Seoul's ongoing rapprochement with Beijing and its desire, at least symbolically, to distance itself from the US and Japanese containment strategies for China.

 Thus, judging by everything, Prime Minister Shinzo Abe's aggressively propelled in all azimuths, the strategy of the "Free and Open Indo-Pacific Region" is becoming the core of Japan's foreign policy for the foreseeable future.
 And the nucleus of the strategy of Tokyo itself would like to make a "democratic quartet" of countries in Japan, the United States, India and Australia.

-At its core, the Indo-Pacific strategy is generated by the growing contradictions between the old Asian power - Japan and the new - "rising China".
-Obviously, the strategy's goal is to contain the growing military power and economic influence of the PRC in the Pacific and Indian Ocean basins.
-However, the implementation of this strategy may prove to be a serious obstacle in the form of strong economic linkage of its potential participants to China and their reluctance to spoil relations with it.
+Basically, the Indo-Pacific strategy was generated by the growing contradictions between the old Asian power - Japan and the new - "Rising China".
+It is obvious that the goal of the strategy is to contain the growing military power and economic influence of the PRC in the Pacific and Indian Oceans.
+However, the implementation of this strategy may be a serious obstacle in the form of a strong economic tie of its potential participants to China and their unwillingness to spoil relations with it.

-In addition, Beijing itself, playing in advance, is already trying, with the help of economic and political levers, to do everything possible so that the strategy of the "Free and Open Indo-Pacific Region" promoted by Prime Minister of Japan Shinzo Abe remains on paper.
-To this end, it provides Asian countries with generous economic and financial assistance.
+In addition, Beijing itself, playing ahead of the curve, is already trying with the help of economic and political leverage to do everything possible so that the strategy of "Free and Open Indo-Pacific Region" promoted by Japanese Prime Minister Shinzo Abe remains on paper.
+To this end, he provides the Asian countries with generous economic and financial assistance.

-Be that as it may, there is no doubt that many players on the geopolitical chessboard in the Indo-Pacific region in the coming years will seek to maneuver between the two centers of economic and military power - Japan and China, based primarily on their own interests.
-Yes, and Japan itself is currently in parallel with the knocking together of the anti-Chinese coalition, and is aggressively seeking ways to reduce tensions with its great neighbor.
+Be that as it may, there is no doubt that many players on the geopolitical chessboard in the Indo-Pacific region in the coming years will strive to maneuver between the two centers of economic and military power - Japan and China, based primarily on their own interests.
+And Japan itself is currently, in parallel with the formation of an anti-Chinese coalition, persistently seeking ways to reduce tensions in relations with its great neighbor.

-Given that in the Indo-Pacific region, except China and Japan, the United States, India, which strengthens its role in the international arena of ASEAN, as well as the leading European countries, try to defend their interests, it is in this region of the planet that in the foreseeable future will be largely determined balance of power in the world arena as a whole.
+Taking into account the fact that in the Indo-Pacific region, in addition to China and Japan, the United States, India, which is strengthening its role in the international arena of ASEAN, as well as leading European countries are trying to defend their interests, it is in this region of the planet that in the foreseeable future will largely be determined the balance of power in the world arena as a whole.